- Improve technical functionality and remember user preferences

 The right to complain

-Please note that your information may be used to send you details of those services that we offer that we have identified as likely to be of interest to you.
+Please note that your information collected on the website may be used to send you details of those services that we offer that we have identified as likely to be of interest to you.
 If you indicated any preferences when providing us with your data, we will use these to determine what information we provide you with.

 We are committed to offering our customers a safe and secure environment.
 Our servers utilize SSL (Secure Sockets Layer) encryption technology to help protect your personal information.
 By using an SSL-compatible browser such as Microsoft Internet Explorer or Mozilla Firefox, you can help ensure that your personal information is processed confidentially.